Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Numerical example: Coefficient inversion for a nonlinear diffusion--reaction PDE

-We generate synthetic data for our Bayesian inverse problem using an out-of-distribution piecewise-constant parameter field, following the examples in \cite{cui2016dimension,lan2019adaptive}.
+We generate synthetic data for our BIP using an out-of-distribution piecewise-constant parameter field, following the examples from, e.g., \cite{cui2016dimension,lan2019adaptive}.
 The model-predicted observable at the synthetic parameter field is then corrupted with $2\%$ additive white noise, which leads to a noise covariance matrix of identity scaled by $v_n=1.7\times 10^{-4}$:

-We visualize the synthetic data, its generating parameter, and the MAP estimate in \cref{fig:ndr_settings}.
+The synthetic data, its generating parameter and PDE solution, and the MAP estimate are visualized in \cref{fig:ndr_settings}.